xjzi/MtgAnalysis/README.md

 # MtgAnalysis
-A web scraper gets decks and ranks from Wizards of the Coast [game archives.](https://magic.wizards.com/en/articles/archive/mtgo-standings/modern-challenge-2021-02-01)
+A web scraper gets decks and ranks from Wizards of the Coast [game archives.](https://magic.wizards.com/en/content/deck-lists-magic-online-products-game-info)
-From the decks and ranks, we can identify which decks beat which other decks because last place always plays first place, second-to-last plays second, and so on.
-This is uploaded to a Postgres SQL database whose machine is also hosting the crontab to check for tournaments on a daily basis and hosting the Selenium Remote Browser to load the required Javascript.
+Multiple cardsets and gametypes are scraped, but only challenges are ranked, so there is a small amount of win/loss data.
+The results are inserted into a Postgres SQL database.
-The data from the SQL database is now used to cluster decks into archetypes, based on which cards they have in common.
+The results are used to cluster decks into archetypes, based on which cards they have in common.
 Some other statistics are also computed, and then they are added back to the database.
-Then the Blazor frontend provides a JSON api for the business objects, such as cards and clusters.
-This api is used by the client to browse the statistics.
+A Node.js REST API exposes some of these statistics which are used by the React.js frontend.

 # Configuration
-The password to the database should be an environment variable titled "mtganalysis_password", the server IP should be in "mtganalysis_ip", and the database should be a Postgres database which trusts local connections.
-The database should also be titled "tournaments", and have a user with the name "app" that has read/write privileges.
+There are connection.txt files for parts of the project that need database access.
+These just contain the necessary connection strings.